 The surrounding mountains provide miles of hiking trails.
 Shenandoah National Park is also just a short drive away.
 Check out this article on 14 Best Day Hikes in Shenandoah National Park that range anywhere from one to almost ten miles.
 If you are interested in observing wildlife, read more detailed information in this Shenandoah National Park Wildlife Watching Guide.

 For a small town like Luray, there are plenty of accommodation options.
-You can choose from the following according to your budget: Mimslyn Inn, Hotel Laurance, Quality Inn, Budget Inn, Luray Caverns Motel East, Cardinal Inn, Open Arms at the Edge of Town Hostel & Inn.
 Click here to see the latest accommodation prices.

 I grew up in a small European country with over 1000 caves on its territory of which 13 are open for visiting and of which 5 are on the UNESCO list.
 So, when I hear ‘the most beautiful cave in the world’, I am intrigued, and I have my doubts.
 But as an avid cave visitor, I can honestly confirm, Luray Caverns are at the very top.
 From the moment you enter to the moment you come out to the daylight, you’ll be wowing and awing in amazement.
 Luray Caverns are superbly decorated in hundreds of towering columns, hanging stalactites, flow rock cascades, and multiple massive chambers.
-If you ever had to pick only one cave to visit in North America, make it Luray Caverns.
+There are several caverns in Virginia, but if you ever had to pick only one cave to visit in North America, make it Luray Caverns.

 If you find this post useful or know someone that will, please share it on social media or forward it to your friends.
 Enjoyed reading about the Luray Caverns?
 Pin it!